rwth-i6/rasr/doc/architecture.rst

 MODULE_PYTHON
 ^^^^^^^^^^^^^

-It should support both Python 2 and Python 3. <!-- please note, apptek's branch has moved to Py 3 completely -->
+It should support both Python 2 and Python 3.
 Use `numpy.get_include() <https://numpy.org/devdocs/reference/generated/numpy.get_include.html>`_ to obtain include path from a local virtual environment.

 It can be used for various purpose: